 Should businesses buy a solar system or enter a PPA?

-Most non-profit organizations will save more money with a Solar Power Purchase Agreement over buying the solar system outright because they cannot benefit from the federal solar tax incentives.
+Most non-profit organizations will save more money with a Solar Power Purchase Agreement or a solar lease over buying the solar system outright.
+This is because they cannot benefit from the federal solar tax incentives.
 Businesses, however, that can benefit from the 30% tax credit and take a bonus depreciation of the solar system can significantly reduce their tax burden.
 Whether a solar PPA or purchasing a solar system is more lucrative for a business depends mainly on the company’s tax burden and if they can take full advantage of the solar tax incentives.
 We recommend speaking with a tax specialist before making a decision.

 Has Sundog Solar installed systems under a PPA?